-Table 13.A-Summary of Methodology Used to Prepare Estimates of Corporate Profits Line in NIPA table 6.16 Component Annual (except most-recent-year) estimates Most-recent-year estimates (Indicator series used to extrapolate prior annual estimate) Current quarterly estimates (Indicator series used to extrapolate most- recent-year estimate) returns, adjusted for understatement of income on tax returns and for conceptual differences. contracts, and investments Net income before tax from BEA tabulations of samples of shareholder reports.
-Same as for most recent year. related activities conceptual differences.
+Table 13.A-Summary of Methodology Used to Prepare Estimates of Corporate Profits Line in NIPA table 6.16 Component Annual (except most-recent-year) estimates Most-recent-year estimates (Indicator series used to extrapolate prior annual estimate) Current quarterly estimates (Indicator series used to extrapolate most recent-year estimate) returns, adjusted for understatement of income on tax returns and for conceptual differences. contracts, and investments Receipts less deductions from IRS tabulations of corporate income tax returns, adjusted for understatement of income on tax returns and for conceptual differences.
+Net income before tax from BEA tabulations of samples of shareholder reports.
+Same as for most recent year.
+Insurance carriers and related activities Receipts less deductions from IRS tabulations of corporate income tax returns, adjusted for understatement of income on tax returns and for conceptual differences.
 Life insurance carriers: net income before tax from BEA tabulations of samples of shareholder reports.
-Property and casualty insurance carriers: net income before tax-investment income plus net underw riting gains less dividends paid to policyholders-and a portion of catastrophic losses from the Insurance Service Office.
+Property and casualty insurance carriers: net income before tax-investment income plus net underwriting gains less dividends paid to policyholders-and a portion of catastrophic losses from the Insurance Service Office.
 Insurance agencies, brokerages, and related services: judgmental trend.
 Life insurance carriers: same as for most recent year.
 Property and casualty insurance carriers: for revised estimate, same as for most recent year; for preliminary estimate, BEA tabulations of samples of shareholder reports, and a portion of catastrophic losses that is judgmentally trended.
-Insurance agencies, brokerages, and related services: same as for most recent year. other financial vehicles income on tax returns and for Real estate investment trusts: net income before tax from BEA tabulations of samples of shareholder reports.
+Insurance agencies, brokerages, and related services: same as for most recent year.
+Receipts less deductions from IRS tabulations of corporate income tax returns, adjusted for understatement of income on tax returns and for conceptual differences.
 Regulated investment companies and other financial vehicles: judgmental trend.
-Same as for most recent year. companies and enterprises tabulations of corporate income tax returns, adjusted for understatement of income on tax returns and for tax-income before security gains and losses plus provisions for loan losses-for insured commercial banks reported to bank regulatory Bank holding companies: for the revised estimate, same as for most recent year; for the preliminary estimate, if the Quarterly Banking Profile is not available, BEA tabulations of data from the FDIC Call Reports .
+Same as for most recent year.
+Management of companies and enterprises Receipts less deductions from IRS tabulations of corporate income tax returns, adjusted for understatement of income on tax returns and for conceptual differences.
+Bank holding companies: net income before tax-income before security gains and losses plus provisions for loan losses-for insured commercial banks reported to bank regulatory agencies and compiled by the FDIC in Quarterly Banking Profile .
+Other holding companies: judgmental trend.
+Bank holding companies: for the revised estimate, same as for most recent year; for the preliminary estimate, if the Quarterly Banking Profile is not available, BEA tabulations of data from the FFIEC Call Reports .